henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-17-limit-zoomed-image-to-intrinsic-size-in-shopifys-craft-theme.md

 I picked a `1rem` padding because it Looked Good™ – the default `11rem` is inexplicably large, leaving too little room for the image itself.

 The `max-width: fit-content` defeats a `width: 100%` that would otherwise stretch the image beyond its intrinsic size.

+I have not considered videos or other media types, for now.
+They should remain unchanged.